DavinSeq/SDET_Paper_Sims_2024702018/README.md

 - **Naive rule**: detect a change if `SIC(two-segment) <= SIC(single-segment)`.
 - **Critical rule**: detect a change if `SIC(two-segment) + c_t <= SIC(single-segment)`,

 where `c_t` is a Monte Carlo–calibrated critical value that controls false detections.
+It is apporximated by a closed-form expression that is used to generate a lookup table (code provided)

 The methods are tested both under:
 - a **true change-point model** (for hitrate / power), and